rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

-The logic for the function is implemented in the App component as class method.
-It has to be passed to the Organization component as well.
+Logic for the function is implemented in the App component as class method.
+It passes to the Organization component as well.

 {{< highlight javascript "hl_lines=4 5 6 19" >}}
 class App extends Component {